Schedule A (Form 1040): A Guide to the Itemized Deduction

 What are itemized deductions?

 Itemized deductions are expenses on certain deductible products, services and contributions that you can report to the IRS to lower your total taxable income amount.
-Some examples of individual tax deductions are medical expenses, taxes, mortgage interest, charitable gifts and donations.
+Some examples of individual tax deductions are medical expenses, sales taxes, mortgage interest, charitable gifts and donations.

 Generally speaking, you can save money on your taxes if your total itemized deduction amount is higher than the standard deduction ($13,850 for single filers for the 2023 tax year filed in 2024), and you elect to itemize.